HART Combined Intersection Upgrades

 When will we get an advance green for a left turn onto Two Mile Hill from Range Road heading South?
 The poorly planned traffic management for Whistle Bend has created a traffic flow problem along Range Road through my Takhini neighbourhood.

-yukon asked 12 months ago
+yukon asked over 1 year ago

 Thank you for your question.
 We appreciate your concerns about the traffic flow in this area.
 The specific details and improvements to be made will be determined through a comprehensive project process, which involves community engagement and technical assessment.
 These processes play a vital role in ensuring that decisions are well-informed and considerate of the community’s needs and preferences.
 In addition, the availability of funding from both the City of Whitehorse and Yukon Government will influence the timing of potential improvements for these intersections.